gngram/systemd-service-config-options/README.md

 ### CapabilityBoundingSet

-**Type**:

-**Default**:

-A whitespace-separated list of capability names, for example, `CAP_SYS_ADMIN`, `CAP_DAC_OVERRIDE`, `CAP_SYS_PTRACE`.

-Specifies which capabilities to include in the capability bounding set for the executed process.
+Specifies the bounding set of capabilities for the service, limiting the capabilities available to processes within the service.

-- If capabilities are listed without a prefix, only those capabilities are included.
+**Type**: *Space-separated list of capabilities.*

+**Default**: If not explicitly specified, the bounding set of capabilities is determined by systemd defaults or the system configuration.

+**Options**:
-- If capabilities are prefixed with "~", all capabilities except those listed are included (inverted effect).
+- *List of capabilities*: Specifies the capabilities that are allowed for processes within the service.
+If capabilities are prefixed with "~", all capabilities except those listed are included (inverted effect).

-Note: This setting does not affect commands prefixed with "+".

 [CapabilityBoundingSet](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#CapabilityBoundingSet=)